University of Technology Sydney

 Learning Circles

 Tutorials are referred to as Learning Circles.
 Attendance at the Learning Circles is critical to your learning.
 As such you are expected to prepare for, attend and actively participate in all Learning Circles.
 There are 5 x 4 hour face to face Learning Circles in this subject.
-The Learning Circles gives students the opportunity to consolidate their knowledge and understandings of the material delivered in the lectures and preparatory work and engage in collaborative discussions and activities to increase understanding and cultural respect.
+The Learning Circles gives students the opportunity to consolidate their knowledge and understandings of the material delivered in the lectures and preparatory work and engage in collaborative discussions and activities to increase understanding and cultural respect for Indigenous Australians.
 In groups, students will provide summaries of discussions they have had in their groups to the class.
 Students will receive feedback from their peers and Learning Circle facilitators.

 Academic Writing